Skip to main content

 }

-Once you prepare your application for production, you will want explicit control over the event visibility.
+TEN give you explicit control over event visibility.

 interface ContractTransparencyConfig {